 In 1925, the property was sold, renamed St. Agnes Place and was used as a convent by the Sisters of the Immaculate Heart of Mary until Marion Convent was completed on the campus of Marywood University.

-The estate was bought in the 1950’s by Attorney William Zacharellis who made extensive restorations and renovations to the home and maintained it as his private residence until his death in 2008.
+The estate was bought in the 1950’s by Attorney William Zacharellis who made extensive restorations and renovations to the home and maintained it as his private residence.
 His passion for landscaping is reflected in the arboretum style of the grounds and its many unique species and varieties of trees and shrubs.
-To Attorney Zacharellis, uncle of the current owner, Zacharellis Gardens was his dream and his paradise.
+It was more than just his home, it was his dream and his paradise.

 The estate is recognized as one of the most historical and architecturally significant homes in Lackawanna County and is the recipient of the Architectural Award from the North Pocono Cultural Society.